awsdocs/amazon-fsx-lustre-user-guide/doc_source/create-dra-linked-data-repo.md

 By default, Amazon FSx supports S3 buckets encrypted using SSE\-S3\.
 If you want to link your Amazon FSx file system to an S3 bucket encrypted using SSE\-KMS encryption, you need to add a statement to your customer managed key policy that allows Amazon FSx to encrypt and decrypt objects in your S3 bucket using your KMS key\.

-**Note**
- If you're using a KMS with a CMK to encrypt your S3 bucket with S3 bucket keys enabled, set the encryption context to the bucket ARN, not the object ARN\.

 The following statement allows a specific Amazon FSx file system to encrypt and decrypt objects for a specific S3 bucket, *bucket\_name*\.

 ```